Zweih/qp/README.md

    qp where reason=explicit limit all
    ```

- 3. show only dependencies installed on a specific date
+ 3. show only dependencies updated on a specific date
    ```
-   qp where reason=dependency and date=2025-03-01
+   qp where reason=dependency and update=2025-03-01
    ```

  4. show all packages sorted alphabetically by name